Do I have an Eating Disorder?

 Anorexia is a mental illness which can lead to very server physical illness, as restriction of food and drink, starvation and malnourishment takes its toll physically on the body e.g., reduction in muscle strength, reduce bone strength and density.
-Girls or women may experience changes with their menstrual cycle, feeling tired and poor concentration levels are just a few of the ways anorexia will impact someone.
+Girls or women may experience changes with their menstrual cycle, feeling tired and poor concentration levels and irational thinking.
+This illness puts incredible strain on the heart and cardiovasular system and this can lead to death.
+These are just a few of the ways anorexia will impact someone.

 Bulimia Nervosa: As with any eating disorder, it is a serious mental illness.
 People suffering with bulimia may feel they are stuck in a cycle of binging on large quantities of food and then resorting to vomiting, using laxatives, restricting to compensate for the binge.
 This is known as the binge and purge cycle and can dominate daily life leading to difficulties at school, work, in relationships and other social situations.